-default prohibition of data processing.
+- 106 In contrast to the EU, the U.S. does not have a default prohibition of data processing.
 Accordingly, the processing of personal data is allowed unless a sector-specific restriction or prohibition applies.
 In addition to the sector-specific federal regulations, the individual states have laws of their own, many of them mapping respective federal laws.
-As a result, U.S. data privacy law is a complex patchwork of federal and state regulations, which covers different jurisdictions and different sectors.
-328 a.)
-Health Insurance Portability and Accountability Act (HIPAA)

-107 On the federal level, the Health Insurance Portability and Accountability Act (HIPAA), the Gramm Leach Bliley Act (GLBA), the Fair Credit Reporting Act (FCRA) and the Genetic Information Nondiscrimination Act (GINA), are relevant for insurers.
+As a result, U.S. data privacy law is a complex patchwork of federal and state regulations, which covers different jurisdictions and different sectors. - 107 On the federal level, the Health Insurance Portability and Accountability Act (HIPAA), the Gramm Leach Bliley Act (GLBA), the Fair Credit Reporting Act (FCRA) and the Genetic Information Nondiscrimination Act (GINA), are relevant for insurers.